vkola-lab/vkola-lab.github.io/_pages/contact.md

 ## Contact

-Please contact via email before setting up appointment at one of these two locations:
+Please contact via email before setting up an appointment at one of these two locations:

 --- 665 Comm Ave., Rm.
 1527, Boston, MA - 02215